Acclaimed actor Jason Bateman

 In the 2017 Netflix drama Ozark, Bateman returned to television as both an actor and director, playing a financial advisor who moves his family to Missouri to launder money for a Mexican drug cartel.
 Positive comparisons have been made between Bateman's portrayal of Marty Byrde and Bryan Cranston's portrayal of Walter White in the AMC series Breaking Bad.

 Upon winning the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series for his role in Ozark, Bateman's acceptance speech was widely praised.
 In it, he encourages those who are unemployed to keep looking for work, saying, "You're just one job away from getting the schedule you want."
-In terms of talent, you have plenty to spare.
+That talent of yours is abundantly clear.
 Keep going!

 Bateman reprised his role as Tim Holifield from The Facts of Life's third season episode "Kids Can Be Cruel" for the third episode of Live in Front of a Studio Audience in 2021.